rzhilkibaev/cfgen/README.md

 # Features
 ## cache
-List variable names (one per line) you want to cache in `build.cfg.metaconfig.caching`.
-They will be cached between executions in `build.cfg.metaconfig.cache`.
+List variable names (one per line) you want to cache in `cfgen.caching`.
+They will be cached between executions in `.cfgen.cache`.
 Useful for variables that require user input but don't need to be evaluated for each execution.
 ## metaconfig file hierarchy
 `cfgen` looks for metaconfig files starting from the root directory down to the current one.
 It merges content with last variable defenition winning.
-For instance if you run `cfgen build.cfg` from `/home/me/git/myproject` it will look for `build.cfg.metaconfig` in `/home`, `/home/me`, `/home/me/git`, `/home/me/git/myproject` in that order.
+For instance if you run `cfgen build.cfg` from `/home/me/git/myproject` it will look for `cfgen.metaconfig` in `/home`, `/home/me`, `/home/me/git`, `/home/me/git/myproject` in that order.
 It will loadd and merge them all.
-While merging variables loaded later override the same variables loaded earlier.
-This allows you to set a global variable with some default value and override it in a project.
+While merging, the variables loaded later override the same variables loaded earlier.
+This allows you to set a global variable with some default value and override it in a subdirectory.
 ## template file hierarchy
 Similarly a template file is looked for howerver only the last one is used.
 ## jinja2 templates